renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## autodiscover

-Be cautious when using this option - it will run Renovate over _every_ repository that the bot account has access to.
+When you enable `autodiscover`, by default, Renovate will run on _every_ repository that the bot account can access.
-To filter this list, use `autodiscoverFilter`.
+This is probably not what you want.
+Use the `autodiscoverFilter` option to limit the bot to only the wanted repositories.

 ## autodiscoverFilter